Infographic Design For The Global Prespective on Live Video Streaming

 The IAB conducted this research in order to gain a better understanding of consumer experiences with and attitudes towards live video streaming.
 What was important for me to visualise in the infographic design, were the trends in device usage (e.g. mobile, desktop, connected TV), platform preferences (e.g. social, skinny bundle, etc.), content preferences (e.g. sports, news, events, etc.), and consumer perceptions of advertising experiences during live video streaming.

 This infographic design was important to highlight to brand marketers and publishers, the global benchmark and insights into the value of live streaming to engage with audiences around the world.

-At its heart, an infographic is a visual display of data, so for this infographic design, our creative goal was to provide a quick and easy visual tool to give the reader plenty of compact information without requiring a lot of reading.
-We condensed a 61-page research document into key findings and sections.
+At its heart, an infographic is a visual display of data, so for this infographic design, my creative goal was to provide a quick and easy visual tool to give the reader plenty of compact information without requiring a lot of reading.
+I condensed a 61-page research document into key findings and sections.

 Read the Press Release and full report here.